algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 The countdown[^countdown] will display the number of days, hours, minutes and seconds left before the precise time when the sun will be at the exact opposite of these coordinates on the 24th of December 2022.

 We use the position of the sun instead of the clock because we assume that Santa travels at the speed of the sun[^speed].

-The second objective of this project is to assure a peak load[^peak] of the website at every time.
-We want to be sure that a maximum of children can go on this website at the same time.

 The project is due on the 15th of December 2022.